Understanding the Return Statement in C Programming

 2. Returning No Value (Void Functions)

-If a function does not need to return any value, its return type is declared as void
+If a function does not need to return any value, its return type is declared as void, and the return statement is not necessary.
+However, you can still use return; to exit the function early if needed.

 Example: Void Function